-We all know that sometimes we need to slow down and give our bodies a chance to catch up – music can be one the simplest ways to achieve this– It’s easy to understand why listening to our favourite music can have a profound impact on our mood, but can certain music have measurable physiological and psychological results?
+We all know that sometimes we need to slow down and give our bodies a chance to catch up – music can be one of the simplest ways to achieve this.
+It’s easy to understand why listening to our favourite music can have a profound impact on our mood, but can certain music have measurable physiological and psychological results?

-In this playlist you’ll find the full eight-minute ‘Weightless’ track plus 15 other songs, from a variety of musical genres, that we think are perfect to listen to at the end of a long, stressful day – even if we don’t have our own fancy scientific study to prove it.
+In this playlist, you’ll find the full eight-minute ‘Weightless’ track, plus 15 other songs from a variety of musical genres, that we consider to be the best relaxing music.
+This playlist is perfect to listen to at the end of a long, stressful day – even if we don’t have our own fancy scientific study to prove it.